 print([s.text for s in my_tweets])

-On carefully implementing the above steps and executing the code, you will be able to see your tweets as output.
+On carefully implementing all the steps, you will be able to see your tweets as output.

-Refer python-twitter documentation to know more about the functionality of the API.
+Refer to python-twitter documentation, to know more about the use of the Twitter API.